uwblueprint/project-read-backend/README.md

 #### Manual testing

 To test authenticated endpoints locally, you'll need a token from our team's Firebase authentication server.
-If you don't yet have an account on our Firebase app, message @brittanylau on Slack to get added!
+If you don't yet have an account on our Firebase app, message #project-read-devs on Slack to get added!

 1. Sync your Firebase user with your Django superuser, and retrieve a token:
     ```bash